Glamping in Slovenia at Big Berry in the Heart of Bela Krajina

 Getting to Big Berry

-Getting to Big Berry is really quite simple.
+Getting to Big Berry is pretty simple.

 Rental Car: No worries when renting a car in Slovenia, which has an easy and well-marked road system.
 Slovenia is part of the European Union so crossing borders from neighboring countries is relatively simple.
 Check guidelines, such as picking up a vignette (decal) for your vehicle.